discretize/discretize-guides/fractals/deepstone/index.md

 Before fight <Label>Pre-stack</Label>

 Prestack <Boon name="Might"/> and proceed to the boss.
 The boss has several mechanics.
 The first you will notice is he is teleporting to a random location of the arena at every 10%.
-The tiles of the arena can be revealed with the <Effect name="lightofdeldrimor"/> skill.
+The tiles of the arena can be revealed with the <SpecialActionKey name="lightofdeldrimor"/> skill.
 Spam this skill all the time and you won't have a problem with disappearing tiles.

 Teleporting <Label>Breakbar</Label>